dendo-systems/renkei-poe-ha/CONTRIBUTING.md

 ### Testing with Real Hardware

-When testing with actual RENKEI motors:
+When testing with actual RENKEI PoE motors:

 1. **Use a test network** to avoid disrupting production systems
 2. **Document network setup** (IP addresses, VLANs, etc.)